ancientagent/uprise_mob/docs/UX/HOME_SCENE_REGISTRY_UI_TEMPLATE.md

 - Field Label: City of Residence
 - Input: Zipcode field with placeholder: Enter Zip Code
 - Action Button: Verify with GPS
-- Verification Icon: Black flag = Verified, Grey flag = Not Verified
+- Verification status row: Checked checkbox = Verified, warning icon = Not Verified

 **Behavior:**
-- If zip verified with GPS → Black flag raises, and community name displays in confirmation box.
+- When ZIP matches GPS → checkbox shows as checked and community name displays in confirmation box.
 - If verification fails due to GPS issue → Error modal with retry options (Open Settings / Try Again / Verify Later).
 - If verification fails due to mismatch → Prompt: “GPS shows [xxxxx].
 Confirm or Verify Later.”
 - If Verify Later → Confirmation text: “To enable voting from Home Scene dashboard go to Profile > Settings > GPS Verification.” with Continue.

 **Loading State:**
-- Instead of a spinner, show Resist Fist emoji cycling through skin tones (✊🏻 ✊🏼 ✊🏽 ✊🏾 ✊🏿).
-- Loop until verification completes.
+- Rely on the Verify with GPS button and OS permission dialogs; no custom animation in v1.

 ---